The Girl Who Goes

 Florence, Italy

-Florence had been on my list for a while, so I was excited to visit, even though we didn’t have as much time there as I would have liked.
+Florence had been on my list for a while, so I was excited to visit, even though we didn’t have as much time there as I would have liked — only about 24 hours.
 It was probably okay though, because Florence was similarly packed with tourists, though not to the same degree as Rome.
-We were able to buy tickets for the Duomo museums, but the only thing we had time for was climbing the Campanile di Giotto – the famous bell tower next to the Duomo.
+We were able to buy tickets for the Duomo museums, but the only thing we had time for was climbing the Campanile di Giotto — the famous bell tower next to the Duomo.
 Because even with advance tickets, we still had to wait in line for nearly 2 hours.
 But we also spent a lot of time eating really good meals, and sometimes I even had to use my Spantaliano language skills.

 Bologna, Italy